Bingo Hell: Plot

 The next morning, Caleb and Dolores find that Raquel left them with her money.
 Raquel arrives at a motel, where she begins to rip off the straps of a dress.
-However, standing behind her is Mr. Big, who makes her hallucinate it while in reality she is using her fingernails to rip off her flesh.
+However, standing behind her is Mr. Big, who makes her hallucinate while in reality, she is using her fingernails to rip off her flesh.
 Lupita breaks into Mario's house and finds his corpse, before realizing that she hallucinated it.

 They go back to the bingo hall, and this time Clarence wins one hundred thousand dollars.
 That night, Clarence parties by himself next to his car, drinking a bottle of beer, not realizing that he is actually drinking motor oil.
 He then sticks his arm into a car motor, violently shredding it and eventually killing him, not seeing the shadow of Mr. Big inside the car.

 Lupita finds Clarence's body and sees Morris talking to Mr. Big, who gives him a stamp on his hand which begins to disintegrate.
-Lupita realizes the entire Oak Springs have been lured into the bingo hall, and heads there with her shotgun and with Eric.
+Lupita realizes the entire Oak Springs have been lured into the bingo hall, and heads there with Eric and her shotgun.
 Caleb tries to break in, blaming the place for his mom's disappearance, but Eric catches him and chases him inside.
 Mr. Big confronts him and then makes Eric stab himself in the neck with a poisoned syringe, before killing him by stomping on his skull.

-Lupita tries to get the residents to leave but Mr. Big begins to crush her head against a podium, before Caleb shoots him in the back.
+Lupita tries to get the residents to leave, but Mr. Big begins to crush her head against a podium before Caleb shoots him in the back.
 Lupita destroys the TV and the residents attack Mr. Big, brutally beating him, until Lupita cracks open his head with the butt of her shotgun.
 Caleb sets fire to the money and they escape, leaving Mr. Big to burn.